-It is believed that the calcium and fiber present in cinnamon provide protection against heart diseases.
-By including a little of this spice in your food, you can help prevent coronary artery disease and high blood pressure.
+It is believed that the calcium and fiber in cinnamon protect against heart diseases.
+Including a little of this spice in your food can help prevent coronary artery disease and high blood pressure.

 Prevents Colon Cancer

-It can also improve the health of the colon and thereby reduce the risk of colon cancer.
+It can also improve the colon’s health and reduce the risk of colon cancer.

 Removes Bad Breath

 Cinnamon is often used in chewing gums, as it is a good mouth freshener and removes bad breath.

 It has a refreshing aroma and is extensively used in perfume-making.

 Cinnamon is added to many ethnic recipes.
 Apart from adding flavor to the food, it also aids in digestion.
 It is very effective against indigestion, nausea, vomiting, upset stomach, diarrhea, and flatulence.
 Due to its carminative properties, it is beneficial in eliminating excess gas from the stomach and intestines.
 It also removes acidity and reduces the effects of morning sickness.
 It is, therefore, often referred to as a digestive tonic.